LunarG/VulkanTools/README.md

 These tools have binaries included within the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

+## Removed Tools

 VkTrace and VkReplay have been deprecated and replaced by [gfxreconstruct](https://github.com/LunarG/gfxreconstruct).
 Both VkTrace and VkReplay have been removed from VulkanTools and can now be found in the [vktrace](https://github.com/LunarG/vktrace) archive.
 Both these tools are also no longer part of the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

+Vulkan-Layer-Factory is deprecated and has been archived in its own repository which is available [here](https://github.com/LunarG/Vulkan-Layer-Factory).

 ## Default branch changed to 'main' 2023-01-17